utah-cs4470-sp23/class/assembly.md

 the "64".
 Assembling produces an object file with a `.o` extension.
 You then need to link it, like this:

-    ld code.o runtime.o
+    clang code.o runtime.o

-The `runtime.o` in this case is the object file containing the provided functions.
-This will produce a file called `a.out`, short for "assembler output".
-(Note that it is not actually output by your assembler...)
+The `runtime.o` in this case is the object file containing the provided functions, and `clang` takes care of both linking the two object files and also linking in system libraries that `runtime.o` relies on.

+This command will produce a file called `a.out`, short for "assembler output".
+(Even though it is not actually output by your assembler...)
 You can run that file:

     ./a.out